Luau: A Feast with a Side of Culture

 Hula is an important part of a luau celebration

 Depending on how you approach it, a luau can be more than just a simple feast and a stage show.
-Every element of the evening is somehow rooted in Hawaiian culture and history.
-The luau represents a tribute to the Polynesian voyagers and and later waves of settlers responsible for many of the customers and traditions that are still in place today.
-While there’s no doubt that the luau is a party, and the whole point is to enjoy yourself, but there is also a deeper level of appreciation to be gained when you learn about the traditions and culture that are intertwined into the luau.
+Every element of the evening is rooted in Hawaiian culture and history.
+The luau is a tribute to the Polynesian voyagers and for the customs and traditions that remain.
+While the luau feast is primarily a party, there is also a deeper level of appreciation to be gained.
+You’ll be surprised how much you learn about the traditions and culture that are intertwined with the luau.

 E Komo Mai – Welcome!